gerardroche/dotfiles/README.md

 Clone or download the dotfiles to `~/.dotfiles` and run the install script.

-The installer can be run repeatedly; blocking files will be backed up.

 ```sh
 git clone https://github.com/gerardroche/dotfiles.git ~/.dotfiles && cd ~/.dotfiles && ./install
 ```

+The installer will:

+- install the included software
+- symlink the necessary dotfiles

+The installer can be run repeatedly; blocking files will be backed up.

 ### Optional private dotfiles

 Setup optional private dotfiles in a separate repository at `~/.dotfiles-private`.
-The following are supported.

 ```sh
 ~/.dotfile-private/.bash_aliases